 Project Spotlight: Helping Holocaust Survivors in Need

-Today, thousands of elderly Jews who miraculously escaped death during the Holocaust are living out their final years in poverty and isolation.
-Many Holocaust survivors are in need of support and live solely on meager pensions – having to make the impossible choice every day between buying food and other essentials like lifesaving medicines, shelter, and heat in the winter months.
+Today, thousands of elderly Jews who miraculously escaped death during the Holocaust are living out their final years in poverty.
+Many Holocaust survivors are in need of support and live solely on meager pensions.
+They have to make the impossible choice every day between buying food and other essentials like lifesaving medicines, shelter, and heat in the winter months.

-Thanks to friends like you, The Fellowship has programs that meet the basic food, heating fuel, clothing, shelter, and medical needs of the elderly and aging Holocaust survivors around the world.
+Thanks to you, The Fellowship has programs that meet their basic food, heating fuel, clothing, shelter, and medical needs.

 As the psalmist prayed, “Do not cast me away when I am old; do not forsake me when my strength is gone” (Psalm 71:9).
 The Fellowship takes these words of the Bible to heart in caring for frail Holocaust survivors who are in dire need.